okfn/infra/moin/theme/okfn/README.txt

   1. Copy the modern theme and rename it as okfn
   2. Delete css/commons.css
-  3. symlink all files from css/ into site-wide/htdocs/okfn/css (overwriting existing files where necessary)
+  3. symlink all files from css/ into {site-wide}/htdocs/okfn/css (overwriting existing files where necessary)
-  4. symlink site/images into site-wide/htdocs/okfn/
+  4. symlink images into site-wide/htdocs/okfn/